fpereiro/teishi/readme.md

 teishi means "stop" in Japanese.
 The inspiration for the library comes from the concept of "auto-activation", which is one of the two main pillars of the Toyota Production System (according to its creator, [Taiichi Ohno](http://en.wikipedia.org/wiki/Taiichi_Ohno)).

+## Current status of the project

+The current version of teishi, v3.5.0, is considered to be *stable* and *complete*.
+[Suggestions](https://github.com/fpereiro/teishi/issues) and [patches](https://github.com/fpereiro/teishi/pulls) are welcome.
+Besides bug fixes, there are no future changes planned.

 ## Usage examples

 Validate the input of a function that receives two arguments, an integer (`counter`) and a function (`callback`).
 The second argument is optional.